ViniciusLima94/conway/README.md

 ### How to run

-To compile use: g++ simulate.cpp conway.cpp
+To compile use the **CPU** version use: nvcc simulate.cpp conway.cpp To compile use the **GPU** version use: nvcc -c conway_gpu.cu & nvcc conway_gpu.o simulate.cu

 To plot the results of the simulation use: ipython plotting.py

-In simulate.cpp if SPACESHIP is set to false simulate a randomly initiated grid.
+In simulate.cu if SPACESHIP is set to false simulate a randomly initiated grid.

 ![Random initiated grid](figures/RANDOM.gif)

-Otherwise it will run the [30P5H2V0](https://bitstorm.org/gameoflife/lexicon/#bk5) spaceship.
+Otherwise it will run the [30P5H2V0](https://bitstorm.org/gameoflife/lexicon/#bk5) spaceship (CPU only)

 ![30P5H2V0 spaceship](figures/30P5H2V0.gif)